jonathanhefner/garden_variety/README.md

 end
 ```

-...expands to the following conventional implementation:
+...is equivalent to the following conventional implementation:

 ```ruby
 class PostsController < ApplicationController